-The independent assessor will arrange an appropriate time for the observation to take place at the planning meeting in consultation with the employer.
-The independent assessor will remain unobtrusive whilst conducting the observation and must only observe 1 apprentice at a time.
+The independent assessor will arrange an appropriate time for the observation with questioning to take place at the planning meeting in consultation with the employer.
+The independent assessor will remain unobtrusive whilst conducting the observation and must only observe one apprentice at a time.
+The assessment must take place in person.